Phatnoir/pi-hole-wireless-reconnect/README.md

 ## Troubleshooting

 ### Script not starting
-- Check if the service is running: `sudo systemctl status router_reconnect.service`
+- Check if the service is running: `sudo systemctl status reconnect_router.service`
-- Verify script permissions: `sudo chmod +x /usr/local/bin/router_reconnect.sh`
+- Verify script permissions: `sudo chmod +x /usr/local/bin/reconnect_router.sh`
-- Check for error messages: `sudo journalctl -u router_reconnect.service`
+- Check for error messages: `sudo journalctl -u reconnect_router.service`
 - Look for information in the self-test output in the main log

 ### SMS notifications not working